 History of Junagadh Fort

 Chintamani was the original name of the place.
-Junagadh that literally means the old fort got this name when a new residence was established by the ruling family in early 20th CE.
-Founded by Maharaja Rai Singh ji – the 6th ruler of Bikaner in 1589 CE.
+Junagadh which literally means the old fort got this name when a new residence was established by the ruling family in the early 20th CE.
+Founded by Maharaja Rai Singh Ji – the 6th ruler of Bikaner in 1589 CE.
 20 successive rulers of Bikaner ruled from this fort till 1920 CE.

 Each of these rulers added his own palace or a temple or something that would be his marker in the fort.
 Put together they create a brilliant collage that takes you through a visual history of the Bikaner for the 300+ years that it was the seat of power.

 Maharaja Anoop Singh brought a lot of idols and Sanskrit manuscripts from his Deccan campaigns with Aurangzeb.
 However, the best thing he brought back to Rajasthan was the art form that is now called Usta – a gold leaf work that can be seen at various places in the fort.
 There is an Anoop manuscripts library in Bikaner but it is not open to the public.